Fernando Saucedo

-Fernando Javier Saucedo Pereyra (born March 15, 1990 in Santa Cruz de la Sierra) is a Bolivian football midfielder who currently plays for Always Ready.
+Fernando Javier Saucedo Pereyra (born March 15, 1990) is a Bolivian professional footballer who plays as a midfielder for Bolívar and the Bolivia national team.

 Club career

 He began developing his football skills at age thirteen.
 In 2001, Saucedo began his professional career with hometown club Oriente Petrolero Academy after being spotted by Víctor Hugo Antelo, the team manager at that time.
 At the beginning of 2005 he started playing for Oriente B where he showed good football skill.
 In 2010, he was called by Gustavo Quinteros to join the first squad.
 He made his debut against Club Aurora in The Torneo Apertura; his first goal came in a match against Real Mamoré at the 80th minute.

 International career

-Saucedo made his international debut for Bolivia in 30 March 2016 against Argentina during the 2018 FIFA World Cup qualification.
+Saucedo made his international debut for Bolivia on 30 March 2016 against Argentina during the 2018 FIFA World Cup qualification.